-Exclusion: Previous exposure (antibodies) to AAV9 virus (20-30% of children may be excluded for this reason).
+Exclusion: Previous exposure (antibodies) to AAV9 virus.
 Children with attenuated (slow-progressing) Sanfilippo are ineligible.

 The phase I/II gene therapy trial uses an AAV9 delivery virus now known as UX111 after Ultragenyx Pharmaceutical Inc. took over the trial from Abeona in May 2022.
 Data reported so far shows encouraging safety results and a reduction in heparan sulfate levels.
 Cognitive data are encouraging in children treated under the age of two.